NathanLundner/Try-Hack-Me-Buffer-Overflows/README.md

 # Try-Hack-Me-Buffer-Overflows
 Soloutions to Try Hack Me's buffer overflow room in prep for the oscp.

-Simply put, I needed to practice some buffer overlfows for the oscp so here are my soloutions.
+Simply put, I needed to for the oscp so here's a repo with all of my POC's.

 https://tryhackme.com/room/bufferoverflowprep